 How different are they?

 You may find people talking about how these two microphones are essentially the same product and that it doesn’t matter which one you choose.
-Some might say that you can just close your eyes, pick the mic at random, and have no differences.
+Some might say you can close your eyes, pick the mic randomly, and have no differences.

-Those kinds of statements don’t help you choose which product to buy, so I will tell you what makes them different.
+Those statements don’t help you choose which product to buy, so I will tell you what makes them different.

 The Samson Q2U kit is a podcast pack.
-It is said to have everything that a beginner needs to start record.
-Along with the microphone, you get an extendable desktop stand, a mic clip, a pop-filter that reduces those pesky plosives, and the USB and XLR cables.
+It is said to have everything that a beginner needs to start recording.
+Along with the microphone, you get an extendable desktop stand, a mic clip, a pop filter that reduces those pesky plosives, and the USB and XLR cables.

 The microphone build

-While both microphones sport a somewhat similar design with slight variations in color, the
+While both microphones sport a similar design with slight color variations, the

 The volume can be modified on both of the microphones.
 Samson Q2U has up-down buttons; the

-The Samson Q2U has a more robust sound quality, efficiently decreasing background noise while making your voice fuller, more professional.
-While the
+The Samson Q2U has a more robust sound quality, efficiently decreasing background noise while making your voice fuller and more professional.

 How similar are they?

-- They are both currently rated well on Amazon, so no help there in deciding which one to buy.
+- They are both currently rated well on Amazon, so there is no help there in deciding which one to buy.

 - They both have a USB and an XLR output.
-The USB output means that you can connect both microphones directly to the computer and instantly record in your chosen software.
-The XLR output means that you can plug in the microphone into a mixer or other additional equipment used to improve the sound.
+The USB output means connecting both microphones directly to the computer and instantly recording in your chosen software.
+The XLR output means you can plug the microphone into a mixer or other additional equipment to improve the sound.

-- It also means that you have to be very close to be adequately heard and to make sure that you speak directly into the front part of it due to the cardioid pattern.
+- It also means that you must be very close to be adequately heard and make sure that you speak directly into the front part of it due to the cardioid pattern.

 - Both are plug-and-play.
 All the necessary drivers automatically download, so you don’t have to bother with any more tech.